iamsimran/cloudtechnologies/README.md

 1. To find top 10 posts with scores
 2. To find top 10 users with highest post scores
 3. Number of users who used word 'hadoop' in their posts

+# Task 4:
+This task achieves the TFIDF part in which top 10 used terms used by each of the top 10 users is calculated.
+The base code is in python and it executes the code in mapreduce to achieve its target.